AliaksandrTsimokhau/aws-mentoring/materials/06_database_services/Readme.md

 ![](images/aws-dynamodb-console.jpg)

 **Amazon DynamoDB** is a fully managed **NoSQL** database service that provides fast and predictable performance with seamless scalability.
-There's MongoDB compatibility.

 In DynamoDB, tables, items, and attributes are the core components that you work with.
 A table is a collection of items, and each item is a collection of attributes.